Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Results

-We can also see in this image that the misclassifications often make sense to the human eye.
-The false negatives are seen in the lower left.
+We can also see in this image that some misclassifications make sense to the human eye, while some are more confusing.
+The \textbf{FNs} are seen in the lower left.
 The top image has a central structure but is overall quite smooth, with no obvious secondary bulge.
-The false negative quadrant shows a lack of extended features, with only one bright nucleus.
-Though the galaxy appears to have some structure from the contours the single bright nucleus and clean background make sense for why this merger was misclassified as a nonmerger.
-The top right corner represents false positives.
-Both of the galaxies shown here exhibit extended features and clumpy structures.
+Though the galaxy appears to have some structure from the contours, the single bright nucleus and relatively clean background make sense for why this merger was misclassified as a nonmerger. \textbf{However, the middle galaxy in the FN quadrant does contain more extended features visible even to the human eye.
+Here, we speculate the network may have struggled to separate a merger from an isolated galalxy with an added background source, and ended up ignoring the extended features.
+The bottom FN image was likely confusing due to the star on the left.}

-Inspecting by eye, it is easy to see how the network thought both of these galaxies could be mergers with the multiple bright patches and clumpy structures.